-The Development of CASAS tests is described which includes the item writing process, the pilot and field-test process, the process used calibrate and assign items to forms, and the results of the fairness and sensitivity reviews and psychometric analyses used to examine the performance of the test items and complete forms.
+The Development of our tests is described and includes the item writing process, the pilot and field-test process, the process to calibrate and assign items to forms, the results of fairness and sensitivity reviews, and psychometric analyses that examine the performance of test items and completed forms.

-The Maintenance of CASAS tests is described which includes information about publishing dates for the CASAS assessments, steps taken to ensure score comparability across test forms, steps taken to maintain the security of the assessment, and a history of the assessments use.
+The Maintenance of our tests includes information about test publishing dates, steps taken to ensure score comparability across test forms, steps taken to maintain test security, and a history of test use.

-Information on Content Validity, the degree to which the content of the test matches the entire content domain associated with the construct, includes the match of the content to the NRS Educational Functioning Levels, the content standards and competencies measured by the CASAS assessments, and the qualifications of the subject matter experts involved in the determination of content.
+Content Validity, the degree to which the content of the test matches the entire content domain associated with the construct, includes the match of the content to the NRS Educational Functioning Levels, the content standards and competencies measured by the test series, and the qualifications of the subject matter experts involved in content determination.

-The Standard-Setting Procedures section describes the procedures used to establish cut scores for each NRS Educational Functioning Level and the standard error of measurement for each cut score.
+Standard-Setting Procedures describes the establishment of cut scores for each NRS Educational Functioning Level and the standard error of measurement for each cut score.

-Information on Reliability, the consistency of test scores or the degree to which CASAS assessments measure the same way each time they are used under the same condition with the same subjects, includes a description of the research designs used to test the reliability of the Life and Work Reading Assessments.
-Evidence of reliability included the correlation of scores across alternate or parallel test forms and classification consistency into NRS Educational Functioning Levels (EFL) when using alternate or parallel test forms.
+Reliability, the consistency of test scores or the degree to which our tests measure the same way each time they are used under the same condition with the same subjects, includes a description of research designs used.
+Evidence of reliability includes the correlation of scores across alternate or parallel test forms and classification consistency into NRS Educational Functioning Levels (EFLs) when using alternate or parallel test forms.

-Evidence of Construct Validity, the degree to which the assessment measures only the intended construct, includes information on the comparability of CASAS assessments with other assessments designed to assess educational gain for similar populations.
+Evidence of Construct Validity, the degree to which a test measures only the intended construct, compares our tests with other tests that assess educational gain for similar populations.
 Also included is additional evidence of convergent validity which shows the degree to which performance on CASAS assessments is correlated with other measures that it is theoretically predicted to correlate.
-Analyses regarding practice effects are also analyzed.
+Also include are analyses of practice effects.

-The Other Information section includes information on the determination of test administration time, appropriate modifications for individuals with a disability, and recommendations for retesting.
+The Other Information section covers the determination of test administration time, appropriate modifications for individuals who have a disability, and retesting recommendations.

-For more information on CASAS Technical Manuals please contact Jared Jacobsen email@example.com or Debalina Ganguli firstname.lastname@example.org.
+For more information on CASAS technical manuals, contact Senior Research Associate Jared Jacobsen at firstname.lastname@example.org.